Cancellations, Closings and Postponements

 • Tyrone Township supervisors closed the municipal building to the public effective Tuesday.
 Documents can be inserted through a mail slot beside the front door.
 The township can be reached at Tyrone.Township@comcast.net and 717-528-4012.

-• Designer bag bingo scheduled for March 29 has been postponed until a later date.
-Bingo on April 2 in Biglerville has also been cancelled.
+• Bingo on April 2 in Biglerville has also been cancelled.
 The April 6 meeting of the Biglerville Fire Company Ladies Auxiliary is cancelled.

 • Biglerville Senior Citizens will not meet on April 8 at Harbaugh Thomas Library in Biglerville.